beartype/beartype/doc/src/api_claw.rst

        from {some_package} import {some_thing}      # <-- import more stuff

-Beartype import hooks extend the surprisingly sharp claws of :mod:`beartype` to your full stack, whether any other devs wanted you to do that or not.
-Claw your way to the top of the bug heap and then sit on that heap with a smug expression.
+Beartype import hooks extend the surprisingly sharp claws of :mod:`beartype` to your full app stack, whether anyone else wanted you to do that or not.
+Claw your way to the top of the bug heap; then sit on that heap with a smug expression.
+Do it for the new guy sobbing quietly in his cubicle.

 .. # ------------------( TABLES OF CONTENTS                  )------------------
 .. # Table of contents, excluding the above document heading.
 While the